![]() |

-Readings for Tuesday of the first week of the fifty Joyous Days
+Readings for Wednesday of the fourth week of the fifty Joyous Days

 Vespers